Bia3/teleport/rfd/xxxx-gcp-server-discovery.md

         # any location are allowed.
         locations: ['l1', 'l2']
 ```

+The `google.compute_engine.project_id` and `google.compute_engine.zone` JWT
+claims will be mapped to configuration values.

 teleport.yaml on the nodes should be configured so that they will use the GCP
 join token: